Chima Okorie: Playing career

 Okorie moved to India as a student, his big break came when he played first time in the Durand Cup, when he represented Visakhapatnam and Hyderabad XI.
 There was no such thing as Chandigarh team was an all volunteer team and could not afford to pay their players.
-He then signed a major deal with Mohammedan SC, East Bengal and Mohun Bagan.
+He then signed a major deal with Kolkata Mohammedan, East Bengal and Mohun Bagan.
 With Mohammedan, he scored sixteen goals in 1985 CFL season.

-He captained East Bengal in 1990–91.
-He was a deadly forward and use to score by using his tremendous power, He is also the first foreign player in Mohun Bagan.
-He then moved to England, joining Peterborough United on non-contract terms before joining Grimsby Town in September 1993.
+In 1986, he signed for Bangladeshi club Abahani Krira Chakra for a crucial Dhaka Derby match to decide the Dhaka First Division League champions.
+However, after suffering a 2–0 defeat, he returned to India.

+An incident involving Chima led to intervention from FIFA in Bangladeshi football.
+The intense rivalry between Abahani and Dhaka Mohammedan over Chima during the 1988-89 First Division League season saw both clubs vying to include him in their squad for the highly anticipated Dhaka derby.
+Chima was accused of accepting money from Abahani while signing for Mohammedan.
+Despite Abahani’s strong objections, he took the field for Mohammedan against them, sparking FIFA’s anger.
+As a result, Bangladesh faced the risk of an international football ban.